arangodb/docs/3.12/appendix-deprecated.md

 {% endhint %}

 - **jslint Feature in arangosh**
-  The command line option `--jslint` and all functionality has been removed.:w
+  The command line option `--jslint` and all functionality has been removed.

 - **Standalone Agency and Agency HTTP API**:
   The Standalone Agency deployment type and the corresponding Agency HTTP API